yohanchatelain/fmriprep/docs/workflows.rst

 Finally, spatial normalization to standard spaces is performed using ANTs' ``antsRegistration`` in a multiscale, mutual-information based, nonlinear registration scheme.
-See `output_spaces`_ for information about how standard and nonstandard spaces can be set to resample the preprocessed data onto the final output spaces.
+See :ref:`output-spaces` for information about how standard and nonstandard spaces can be set to resample the preprocessed data onto the final output spaces.